-Restrictive covenants – what they mean for you
+Restrictive covenants – what they mean

 You may own your home but that doesn’t mean you can do with it as you choose - not if there are restrictive covenants attached to it.
 We take a look at how they work, why you want to avoid breaching them and what to do if you do.